vigetlabs/microcosm/docs/microcosm.md

     // resulting callbacks into a change set.
 If state changes, it
     // will trigger a change event after assigning the new state }
-  addStore(...stores) {
+  addStore(store) {
-    // For each store, folds over a default interface and then assigns
+    // Folds over a default interface and then assigns
     // the result of `store.getInitialState` to the associated key for
     // that store (defined by store.toString())
+  }
+  addPlugin(plugin) {
+    // Verifies required api and adds available plugin.
+This will be
-    //
+    // called on app.start()
-    // Finally, it will concatenate the processed stores into the
-    // list of known stores.
   }
   serialize(state) {
     // Transforms the internal state of a microcosm into a digestable